Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

 mPES is a novel learning rule developed to operate under the constraints imposed by the memristive devices and - essentially - behaves as a discretised version of PES.
 This discretisation is a natural consequence of the models it operates on not having ideal continuous network weights but instead, by these being given by the state of memristors, which were updated in a discrete manner through voltage pulses.
-The gradual change in the weights $W$ between pre- and post-synaptic neuronal ensembles in the model can be classified as a \textit{self-supervised learning} optimisation process, as the learning was informed by the error $E$ calculated by the third neuronal ensemble - which was also a part of the model.
+The gradual change in the weights $W$ between pre- and post-synaptic neuronal ensembles in the model can be classified as a \textit{self-supervised learning} optimisation process, as the learning was informed by the error $\vec{E}$ vector calculated by the third neuronal ensemble - which was also a part of the model.
 Our learning rule had to be able to operate in a very restricted and stochastic environment given that we only supplied $+0.1$ V SET potentiation pulses to our memristive devices during the online training process, and that we introduced uncertainty on the initial resistance and update magnitude of the memristors.
 Furthermore, at most one memristor in each synapse could have its resistance updated (either $M^+$ or $M^-$) and the exact result of this operation was also uncertain due to the fact that we injected noise into the parameters in Eq. \ref{eq:memristorlaw} governing the update.

-The learning rule can be classified into the gated, pseudo-Hebbian kind and, notably, uses only local information and discrete updates resulting thus biologically plausible.
-The characterisation as a gated learning rule derives from the fact that when $E=0$ learning does not occur, while the pseudo-Hebbian element is given by the post-synaptic activity being represented indirectly by $\alpha_{j} e_{j}$ instead of explicitly by $a_j$.
+Fig. \ref{fig:resistanceweight} shows how the resistances of the memristors in one such differential synaptic pair are modulated during training, and how the corresponding weight evolves over time.
+An interesting characteristic stemming from the power-law memristance behaviour is that each SET pulse has a smaller effect than the one preceding it; the effect this has on the network weight is to help it converge to an optimum in a manner very similar to the cooling in \textit{simulated annealing} (\cite{kirkpatrick1983optimization}), as can be seen for $W$ in Fig. \ref{fig:resistanceweight}.
+This kind of behaviour was seen for most - if not all - of the synapses in our simulations.